Academic Policies and Procedures

 * Affects grade point average

-D.Miss. grading scale (See Doctor of Missiology, Grading.)
+DAIS grading scale (See Doctor of Applied Intercultural Studies, Grading.)

-Ph.D./BT grading scale (See Doctor of Philosophy in Bible and Theology, Grading.)
+PhD/BTH grading scale (See Doctor of Philosophy in Biblical Interpretation and Theology, Grading.)

-When failing a required course (or earning a D in an admission prerequisite course where a C is required), the student may petition the academic dean for approval to repeat the course.
+When failing a required course (or earning a D in an admission prerequisite course where a C is required), the student may petition the Dean for approval to repeat the course.

-Official transcripts are issued only upon written authorization by the student.
-The Registrar’s Office must be notified at least one week in advance if the transcript is to be issued by a given date (fee: $4).
+Official transcripts are issued only upon written authorization by the student (Transcript Request form) and mailed to the designated recipient.
+Unofficial transcripts may be faxed, but no transcript (official or unofficial) will be e-mailed.
+The Registrar’s Office must be notified at least one week in advance if the transcript is to be issued by a given date (fee: $ 5 for official and unofficial transcript).
 Each student receives a complimentary transcript upon graduating.
 No transcript will be issued for any student indebted to the seminary.

 Graduation requirements include the following: